-This review, which addresses the first part of the annual certification by the Trustees, and examines whether the Trust Fund, defined at section 218.403(9) as "the pooled investment fund created by Section 218.405 and known as the Local Government Surplus Funds Trust Fund," is in compliance with the requirements of Part IV of Chapter 218, Florida Statutes, which includes sections 218.40 - 218.415, Florida Statutes.

-The scope of this review is the Fund's compliance with sections 218.40 - 218.412, Florida Statutes, during the time period June 1, 2023, through May 31, 2024.
+This review, which addresses the first part of the annual certification by the Trustees, examines whether the Trust Fund is in compliance with the requirements of Part IV of Chapter 218, Florida Statutes.
+The scope of this review is the Fund's compliance with sections 218.40 -218.412, Florida Statutes, during the time period June 1, 2024, through May 31, 2025.